Pixels vs. Bandwidth: Tumult Hype documents and Retina displays (The New iPad & Retina Macbook Pro)

 In our tests, standard 72 DPI JPEG images have noticeable artifacts if you look closely, but they don’t look bad.
 A double resolution image looks amazing.
 As you may know, the iPad 3rd gen sports 264 PPI (Pixels Per Inch) display, up from 132 PPI in the iPad 1 & 2.
 This screenshot shows the difference between a standard and retina-ready image at full size.
 Read this excellent article from Bjango for more details on what exactly PPI is.

 Most Tumult Hype documents created using standard image creation practices will look fine on the new iPad.
-If you want to provide the best visual experience, your visitor will need to download higher DPI (and higher file size) graphics.
-Tumult Hype documents preload images so this will increase the time before your visitors can view your site.
+To provide the best visual experience, your visitor will need to download higher DPI (and higher file size) graphics.

 A retina-ready graphic contains four times as many pixels, and equates to ≈ 30% more time downloading.
 With multiple retina images, this means more bandwidth per page.

 That being said, a couple extra seconds may not make a huge difference, but a document with many images will negatively impact your visitors’ experience.
-Re-export images like your logo and small UI elements used across your site.
+Re-export images like your logo and small UI elements used across your site to ensure that they look great on all devices.

 Note: If you’re creating a Hype animation for use within an iOS app or as an iBooks Author Widget and the resources are stored on the device, you should use only retina-ready graphics.